BioContainers/edu/series/101/40_running-example.md

 ### Running blast

 ~~~
-docker run biodckr/blast blastn -help
+docker run biodckr/blast blastp -help
 ~~~

-This will print the help page for `blastn` tool.
+This will print the help page for `blastp` tool.
 The first part of the command `docker run biodckr/blast` enable docker to identified the correct container in your local registry.
-The second part `blastn -help` is the command that you want to use in the container.
+The second part `blastp -help` is the command that you want to use in the container.

 {% alert info %}
  If you want to [list all the containers/images](https://docs.docker.com/engine/reference/commandline/images/) you have pull from public repositories and are available in your local machine, you can use the following command: `$ docker images`
 {% endalert %}